Rael Jones

 Rael Jones is an English composer and multi-instrumentalist.
 He is best known for scoring Mrs. Harris Goes to Paris, My Cousin Rachel, Suite Française and Harlots.

 Career

-Rael graduated in Music and Sound Recording from the Tonmeister course at the University of Surrey in 2004.
+Jones graduated in Music and Sound Recording from the Tonmeister course at the University of Surrey in 2004.
 He collaborated with director Mat Whitecross in Oasis: Supersonic and Coldplay: A Head Full of Dreams.